 Incorporated into French law in July 2013, the AIFM directive is designed to control the activities of so-called alternative funds, meaning all those not regulated by the UCITS directive.
 Specifically, it concerns real estate funds, hedge funds and investment capital funds.
 Among the new obligations is a requirement to submit a report to the regulator.

 The report is descriptive and must highlight risk monitoring processes.
 The regulator is seeking to monitor systemic risks.
-Among the risks to analyse, liquidity risk is subject of considerable scrutiny, be it for asset (time needed to sell portfolio) or liability (time needed for bearers to exit).
+Among the risks to analyse, liquidity risk is subject to considerable scrutiny, be it for asset (time needed to sell portfolio) or liability (time needed for bearers to exit).

 As a reminder, following the 2008-09 crash, many hedge funds were unable to liquidate their positions, effectively locking investors into their funds.
 The regulator’s intention is to be able to monitor flagrant imbalances between assets and liabilities.